-Sober living houses are often confused for halfway houses.
+Individuals often confuse sober living houses for halfway houses.
 A halfway house is generally provided for those released from jail or prison, and serves as a reintegration tool.
 Many halfway houses treat substance abuse, although this may not be their primary focus.
-Some are reserved solely for those with severe mental disorders.
+A majority of these residences take in former prisoners with all types of criminal backgrounds.
+So while sober living homes are primarily targeted towards those with substance abuse problems, someone with a history of theft or abuse may be staying in a halfway house when he or she is released.
+Other halfway houses are solely for those with severe mental disorders who have recently been released from a mental health institution.
 Halfway houses often involve a program of treatment with daily groups and meetings.
-These facilities are government funded, and may be free or low-cost.
+The government funds these houses, and they may be free or low-cost.

 Sober living houses are private residences, providing support for those struggling with a substance abuse problem.
 They differ in structure and price, but have less structure than a halfway house.
 Individuals attend sober living homes voluntarily, rather than by court mandate.
 Provided as a means for reintegration of recovering addicts, sober living houses give the recovering addict a healthy peer network and model of recovery.
 Sober living houses are extensions of residential or outpatient rehab programs.
 They provide a lower level of care that gives individuals more freedom.
 However, they still provide the structure necessary for prolonged recovery.
 At The Hills Treatment Center, our sober living facilities also offer many of the same amenities as our inpatient programs.
 Individuals that remain continue to benefit from residences that staff monitors 24 hours per day.
 The Hills Treatment Center also provides cleaning services, nutritious snacks and a close proximity to the city.